-Example ARTIQ code
+Example ARTIQ Code

 The sections below demonstrate simple usage scenarios of extensions on the ARTIQ control system.
-These extensions make use of the resources on the Kasli 2.0 1124 carrier board.
+These extensions make use of the resources of the Kasli 2.0 1124 carrier.
 They do not exhaustively demonstrate all the features of the ARTIQ system.

-The full documentation for ARTIQ software and gateware, including the guide for its use, is available at https://m-labs.hk/artiq/manual/.
-Please consult the manual for details and reference material on the functions and structures used here.
+The full documentation for ARTIQ software and gateware, including guides for their use, is available at https://m-labs.hk/artiq/manual/.
+Please consult the manual for details and reference material of the functions and structures used here.